-Each room has their own their own thermostat for the radiator in the space (for 1st floor center rooms, see link about those rooms).
+Each room has their own their own thermostat for the radiator in the space (for 1st floor center rooms see this video).
 The heating set points for an unoccupied room are 58 degrees, and an occupied room is 69 degrees.
 Occupants can adjust their set point up or down 3 degrees to control the temp in their space.